philptr/ColorPick.js/README.md

 ## Usage

-You can clone [this repository](https://github.com/philzet/ColorPick.js) or download the latest build as a zip from here - http://github.com/philzet/ColorPick.js/zipball/master
+You can clone [this repository](https://github.com/philzet/ColorPick.js) or download the latest build as a zip [from here](http://github.com/philzet/ColorPick.js/zipball/master).

 ColorPick.js requires jQuery.
 This is the only dependency.
 Make sure to load it before ColorPick.js.